Platform One Party Bus Onboarding Process

 Party Bus End-to-End Process

 Party Bus provides CI/CD DevSecOps pipelines in a secure environment for hosting applications.
-By following the Party Bus opinionated guidelines, teams inherit the Party Bus Continuous Authority to Operate (C-ATO).
-Continuous means the product team onboarding with Party Bus understands that the application will be continuously monitored for security vulnerabilities.
-This means that if a critical vulnerability is found, the Cyber team will work with the product team to ensure the identified vulnerability is quickly fixed to prevent removing the application from the Party Bus architecture.
+By following the Party Bus opinionated guidelines, teams inherit the Party Bus Authority to Operate (ATO).
+If a critical vulnerability is found, the Cyber Application Team (CAT) will work with the product team to ensure the identified vulnerability is quickly fixed to prevent removing the application from the Party Bus architecture.

 Step 1: Party Bus Customer Success Team

-This is the first engagement with Platform One to ascertain whether a potential new product team is compatible with Party Bus or Big Bang.
-Please review the Platform One Products and Services site for an overview of the services Platform one provides.
-Additional onboarding options can be obtained from the Platform One Services site.
+This is the first engagement with P1 to ascertain whether a potential new product team is compatible with Party Bus or Big Bang.
+Please review the Platform One Products and Services site for an overview of the services P1 provides and additional onboarding options.
 If you would like to have your own Government Cloud instance, please engage Cloud One.
-Once verified as compatible with Party bus, the Customer Success team will obtain funds from the team and pass to the Onboarding team to continue the teams Party Bus journey.
+Once verified as compatible with Party Bus, the CST will obtain funds from the team and pass to the PBO Team to continue your team's Party Bus journey.

 Types of Product Team Scenarios:

-- Full Party Bus Customer: Pipelines to be deployed to Platform One staging and production environments.
+- Full Party Bus Customer: Pipelines to be deployed to P1 staging and production environments.

-- Party Bus Staging Only: Pipelines to be deployed to Platform One staging only. a.
-This scenario can include deploying to Party Bus for staging and to ODIN for IL6 production deploys.
+- Party Bus Staging Only: Pipelines to be deployed to P1 staging only. a.
+This scenario can include deploying to Party Bus for staging and to the OE Data Integration Network (ODIN) for Impact Level (IL) 6 production deploys.

 - Pipeline Only: Pipelines to be created and scanned, but are deployed to an external environment.